What Is Swing in Drum Programming? The Secret Behind Groove

 75%+ | Shuffle – very lopsided, almost triplet |

-One thing that surprises producers when they first start dialling this in: a 2–3% change is audible.
+One thing to note: a 2–3% change is audible.
 You don't need to go hard to feel the difference.
 Some of the most effective swing settings are barely noticeable on paper but transform a loop completely.

 Where You Hear It